/r/commandline/

 r/commandline

-r/commandline is a subreddit with 126k members.
-The community frequently discusses cli, terminal, tool, command, and linux, and they frequently recommend/review programming language, text editor, and mac app, and the most common flair used is terminal user interface, command line interface, terminals, other software, and looking for software.
+r/commandline is a subreddit with 128k members.
+The community frequently discusses cli, terminal, tool, command, and linux, and they frequently recommend/review programming language, text editor, and mac app, and the most common flair used is terminal user interface, command line interface, terminals, fun, and other software.

 Command line tools (CLIs) uses only typed commands and show text output in an tool called a terminal.
 TUIs are complete apps that ditch the mouse entirely for fast keybard interaction.
 They're often faster than using a mouse in traditional apps (GUIs).
 CLI - Command Line Interface apps & tools.
 TUI - Terminal User Interface apps & tools.
 GUI - Graphical User Interface (traditional apps).